BenikaH/BayesBall/README.md

 [ ] Create a separate library for modifying the prior probabilities of a  *BayesBall* game instance (including *BayesBall* players) so that simulations using this instance more closely predict, on average, the observed relative frequencies from historical baseball data.

-[^1]:  Some *Events*, like the *ShiftEvent* are to be used by a developer, or some other agent, like swapping players in a lineup, or are used internally in the game logic, like recording an out.
-These are deterministic events -- but because deterministic events are just probabilistic events defined over the possible probability values \{0,1\}, they are still strictly *BayesEvents*.
+[^1]:  Some *Events*, like `ShiftEvent`, can be used to swap or sup players during a game.
+These are deterministic events -- but because deterministic events are just probabilistic events defined over the possible probability values \{0,1\} --they are still *BayesEvents*.